The underground, or ‘The Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 Some stations on these lines are not served, so do check the TfL website before travelling.

 There is a morning and evening peak on the underground when the tube trains, tube stations and platforms are extremely busy.
-The peak times are roughly 7.45am–9.30am and 4.30pm–7.00pm Monday–Friday.
+The peak times are roughly 7.45am–9.30am and 5.00pm–7.00pm Monday–Friday.

-If you use the TfL Journey Planner to plan your route, it tells you the busiest times at your departure and arrival stations.
+The TfL Journey Planner tells you the busiest times at your departure and arrival stations when you plan a route

 Check for delays